dem1995/machine-learning/extra_pages/naive_bayes/README.md

 * Darcy tends to have a very reserved view of the world- they have very strong prior opinions, and casual events don't tend to change those.

 Before these events, Darcy _knows, with 100% certainty_ "clairvoyance isn't a thing".
 Darcy's thoughts going into this are what's called their prior, for them, it's effectively infinitely strong.
-Darcy's prior before seeing this is $$p("The carnival-woman is clairvoyant")\approx 0$$, and that remains unchanged after her display.
+Darcy's prior before seeing this is $$p(\text{"The carnival-woman is clairvoyant"})\approx 0$$, and that remains unchanged after her display.

 * Edgar, on the other hand, has a _very_ open mind - he takes on new viewpoints extremely readily